$E$ and $J$ type $\mathcal{N}=(0,2)$ disordered models and higher-spin symmetry: Calculations in the -type Model

 Nevertheless, we observe the structure is greatly similar to $J$-type model.
 It not only yields identical conformal weights $(h, \tilde{h})$ for the $\phi, \psi, \lambda$ fields, auxiliary field $B$ also exhibits behavior highly consistent with the field $G$ in the $J$-type model.
 Specifically, the conformal weight and prefactor $n_B$ are identical to those of $G$ and detailed calculations are provided in Appendix \ref{app}.
-However, since the field $B$ does not possess manifest supersymmetry, we obtain two distinct consistency relations for the prefactors $n_i$ instead of the single relation found in \cite{Peng_2018},